yisraelU/smithy4s-zio/docs/README.md

 ### Credits
 - This project is based completely off the [http4s](https://http4s.org/) integration in Smithy4s.

+### Protocol Compliant
+- This library is protocol compliant with the [Alloy#SimpleRestJson](https://github.com/disneystreaming/alloy) protocol
+- To read more about protocol in this context please see [What is a Protocol](https://disneystreaming.github.io/smithy4s/docs/protocols/definition)

 ### Compliance Tests - wip
 - This project is tested using the [Smithy Protocol Compliance Tests](https://smithy.io/2.0/additional-specs/http-protocol-compliance-tests.html) for the `alloy#simpleRestJson` protocol.
 - Currently all Server tests pass